tailcallhq/tailcallhq.github.io/graphql/queries.md

 ### What is GraphiQL?

-GraphiQL is an open source in-browser IDE for exploring GraphQL APIs.
+GraphiQL is an open-source in-browser IDE for exploring GraphQL APIs.
 You can use GraphiQL to interact with GraphQL servers and visualize query results.

 ### What is the benefit of using aliases in GraphQL?